valentinpicard/valentinpicard/README.md

 #### Hi there 👋

-I'm Valentin, a Back End Developer 💻 who works on embedded systems.
+I'm Valentin, a full stack developer 💻 who works on embedded systems.

 ##### Experiences